hikeventures/hikeventures.github.io/_posts/audio/2018-02-25-children_playing_ice_finland.markdown

 image: https://farm5.staticflickr.com/4632/26604929578_bba4615e28_k.jpg
 ---

-Today, I was trying for the first time to capture audio with my <a rel="nofollow" href="http://amzn.to/2F5Bc6n">Sennheiser MKE600</a>, <a rel="nofollow" href="http://amzn.to/2EPGbsl">Sound Devices MixPre-3</a> and <a rel="nofollow" href="http://amzn.to/2HMI2Mm">Rycote Super Softie</a>.
+Today, I was trying for the first time to capture audio with my <a rel="nofollow" href="http://amzn.to/2F5Bc6n">Sennheiser MKE 600</a>, <a rel="nofollow" href="http://amzn.to/2EPGbsl">Sound Devices MixPre-3</a> and <a rel="nofollow" href="http://amzn.to/2HMI2Mm">Rycote Super Softie</a>.
 I selected Ruisalo - a popular beach at the Baltic Sea in Turku as a location.

 The sea was frozen and children were playing with their sleds on it and throwing ice plates around.
 You might hear some wind as a background noise so I am not sure if my Rycote Super Softie windjammer did a good job.

-<amp-img src="https://farm5.staticflickr.com/4632/26604929578_bba4615e28_k.jpg"  width="2048" height="1282" layout="responsive" alt="Anker Astro3e"></amp-img>
+<amp-img src="https://farm5.staticflickr.com/4632/26604929578_bba4615e28_k.jpg"  width="2048" height="1282" layout="responsive" alt="Sennheiser MKE 600, Sound Devices MixPre-3 and Rycote Super Softie"></amp-img>
 <br>

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/404917455&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>